appu1232/Discord-Selfbot/README.md

 **Mac/Linux:**

-Navigate to the bot's folder in terminal/shell and run: ``bash run_linuxmac.sh``
+You should be able to double click ``run_linuxmac.sh`` to start the bot on Mac.
+Alternatively, navigate to the bot's folder in terminal/shell and run: ``bash run_linuxmac.sh``

-Alternatively if the bash script isn't working for you, try ``sudo -H pip install -r requirements.txt`` (only need to do it the first time) and then try running the bash script again.
+If the bash script isn't working for you, try ``sudo -H pip install -r requirements.txt`` (only need to do it the first time) and then try running the bash script again.

 **Updating the bot:**